 This one may seem like a no-brainer, but it’s important to think about.
 For many of DLS’s instructor positions, 1-2 years of formal language instruction – preferably to adult learners – is required.
 If you don’t have that, there are ways to gain such experience.
 Many community-based language schools in the metro DC area hire part-time instructors without formal teaching experience.
 You can also try advertising your tutoring services on Craigslist or other community sites.
 And connect with your local social service organizations, as they may have volunteer opportunities for those interested in teaching.
 Finally, let DLS know that you’re interested.
 It’s always helpful to establish communication with us so we can keep you in mind for opportunities.

 While certain positions do require a Bachelor’s degree, a lack of formal, higher education will not necessarily preclude you from teaching.
-There are many opportunities that place experience above education, so don’t be afraid to ask.
+Many opportunities place experience above education, so don’t be afraid to ask.

-There are certain intangible traits that are key elements in becoming a successful language instructor.
+Certain intangible traits are key elements in becoming a successful language instructor.

 - Flexibility – as a language instructor, you will work with a wide variety of student personalities and learning styles.
 Having the flexibility to tailor how you teach each student will greatly benefit both you and the student.